 Many of us may be told by our physicians that we need to wear compression leg wear at some point in our lives.
 Compression hosiery has come a long way in the last 25 years.
 They are, no longer, your grandmother’s stockings.
 Many manufacturers are now making their products with thinner fabrics and even colors, stripes, polka dots and argyle, among just a few.

-Choices regarding compression levels are usually made by your doctor and they may even write a prescription to ensure that your fitter is providing you with the propper compression and size.
+Choices regarding compression levels are usually made by your doctor and they may even write a prescription to ensure that your fitter is providing you with the proper compression and size.
 A few higher levels actually require a prescription, due to the extreme pressure provided at their tightest point.

 Compression leg wear is recommended for many types of medical conditions.